 General (scope, time limits)

-As of January 2020, asylum procedures are regulated by the new law on asylum (IPA), L. 4636/2019, amended in May 2020 by Law 4686/2020.
-More particularly, Article 90(3) IPA foresees that the fast track procedure can be applied for as long as third country nationals who have applied for international protection at the border or at airport / port transit zones or while remaining in Reception and Identification Centres, are regularly accommodated in a spot close to the borders or transit zones.
-A Joint Ministerial Decision issued on 30 December 2020, foresees the application of the fast track border procedure under Art.
-90 (3) for those arrived at the Greek Eastern Aegean Islands.
-The JMD was in force until 31 December 2021, and it was not extended through a new JMD until the time of publication of the report.
+Asylum procedures are currently regulated by the new law on asylum (Asylum Code), L. 4939/2022.
+More particularly, Article 95(3) Asylum Code foresees that the fast-track procedure can be applied as long as third country nationals who have applied for international protection at the border or at airport / port transit zones or while remaining in Reception and Identification Centres, are regularly accommodated in a spot close to the borders or transit zones.
+A Joint Ministerial Decision issued on 30 December 2020, foresees the application of the fast-track border procedure under Article 90 (3) for those who arrived at the Greek Eastern Aegean Islands.
+The JMD was in force until 31 December 2021, and it has not been extended through a new JMD since that date.

-- The registration of asylum applications, the notification of decisions and other procedural documents, as well as the receipt of appeals, may be conducted by staff of the Hellenic Police or the Armed Forces, if police staff is not sufficient.
+- The registration of asylum applications, the notification of decisions and other procedural documents, as well as the receipt of appeals, may be conducted by staff of the Hellenic Police or the Armed Forces, if police staff are not sufficient.

 - The asylum procedure shall be concluded in a short time period.

-More precisely, according to Article 90(3)(c) IPA:
+More precisely, according to Article 95(3)(c) Asylum Code:

-- The deadline and submission of the appeal does not always have an automatic suspensive result, as provided by Article 104(3) IPA and a separate application for suspension of removal needs to be submitted before the Appeals’ Authority, within the deadline for the submission of the appeal;
+- the deadline for, and submission of, the appeal does not always have an automatic suspensive result, as provided by Article 110 (3) Asylum Code and a separate application for suspension of removal needs to be submitted before the Appeals’ Authority, within the deadline for the submission of the appeal;

-The Greek Asylum Service is under a constant pressure to accelerate the procedures on the islands, which was also one of the reasons invoked for the amendment of national legislation in late 2019.
-The FRA concerns related with the very limited processing time imposed in the scope of the previous legal framework and the impact that this could have to the quality of the procedure still remain.
+The Greek Asylum Service is under constant pressure to accelerate the procedures on the islands, which was also one of the reasons invoked for the amendment of national legislation in late 2019.
+The FRA concerns related to the very limited processing time imposed in the scope of the previous legal framework and the impact that this could have on the quality of the procedure still remain.
 More specifically, FRA emphatically underlined that “even with the important assistance the European Asylum Support Office provides, it is difficult to imagine how the processing time of implementing the temporary border procedure under Article 60(4) L.4375/2016 or the regular asylum procedure on the islands can be further accelerated, without undermining the quality of decisions.
 Putting further pressure on the Greek Asylum Service may undermine the quality of first instance asylum decisions, which in turn would prolong the overall length of procedure, as more work would be shifted to the appeals stage.”

-In 2021, the fast-track border procedure has continued being variably implemented depending on the profile and nationality of the asylum seekers concerned (see also Differential Treatment of Specific Nationalities in the Procedure).
+In 2022, the fast-track border procedure has continued being variably implemented depending on the profile and nationality of the asylum seekers concerned (see also Differential Treatment of Specific Nationalities in the Procedure).
 Within the framework of that procedure:

-- In parallel, notes by the Readmission Unit of the Hellenic Police Headquarters from 25 and 27 October 2021 confirmed that Turkey has indefinitely suspended returns from Greece since 16 March 2020.
-Due to this suspension, the Greek Authorities stopped sending readmission requests to Turkey based on the Common EU- Turkey Statement for rejected asylum seekers.
-Despite this suspension, the Greek authorities refused to examine applications for international protection on the merits, as required by Art.
-86 (5) of L.4636/19.
+- In parallel, notes by the Readmission Unit of the Hellenic Police Headquarters confirmed that Türkiye has indefinitely suspended returns from Greece since 16 March 2020.
+Due to this suspension, the Greek authorities stopped sending readmission requests to Türkiye based on the Common EU- Türkiye Statement for rejected asylum seekers.
+Despite this suspension, the Greek authorities refused to examine applications for international protection on their merits, as required by Article 91(5) of Asylum Code.